-Are you tired of trying out dozens of SEO strategies, buying tons of different organic SEO services that promised guaranteed Google first page rankings, and praying to Google Gods to no avail?
+Are you tired of trying out dozens of SEO strategies, buying tons of different SEO services that promised guaranteed Google first page rankings, buying endless SEO courses (this course is my favorite btw) and praying to Google Gods to no avail?

 Well, you are in luck – your search is over.